-5.4 Smallmouth and Largemouth Bass
+5.4 Smallmouth Bass (M. dolomieu) and Largemouth Bass (M. salmoides)

-In Ontario, smallmouth (SMB) and largemouth bass (LMB) are amongst the most popular fish targeted by the sport fishing community; however, relatively low targeted effort is expended for them in Lake Nipissing.
-Average angling hours for bass on Lake Nipissing are estimated at only 10,000 hours per year, or 2.5% of all angling pressure on the lake (Figure 16).
-Smallmouth bass make up on average, 5% of the total open water effort while largemouth make up <1%.
-The annual harvest of bass averages approximately 2200 fish, with the average fish taken at 33cm (13") in length.
-The theoretical maximum for the lake based on modelling is 60cm (24");
+Bass are yet another species on the lake that has relatively low targeted effort despite the fact that, in Ontario, smallmouth (SMB) and largemouth bass (LMB) are amongst the most popular fish targeted by the sport fishing community.
+Average angling hours for bass on Lake Nipissing are estimated at only 10,000 hours per year, or 2.5 per cent of all angling pressure on the lake.
+More specifically, smallmouth bass make up, on average, 5% of the open water effort while largemouth makes up <1%.
+The annual harvest of bass on the lake averages about 2200 fish, with the average fish taken being 13" (33 cm) in length.
+The majority of the larger SMB being caught on the lake are 20" (50cm); however, the theoretical (potential) maximum for the lake, based on modelling, is 24" (60cm).
+LMB don't grow as quickly, the majority of the larger LMB in the lake are reaching 18" (45 cm), but based on modelling they have the potential to reach 18.5" (47 cm).